 Timeframes for Data Storage

-The ship records shall be available via all interfaces in the ESD without any time limitation.
+The ship records and exemption records shall be available via all interfaces in the ESD without any time limitation.

 System Availability Requirements

 This section refers to the availability of the hardware and software necessary for the provision of the mandatory functionalities of the ESD.
 It shall be maintained in operation twenty-four hours a day, seven days a week, to satisfy the mandatory system functionalities.